Anyfi.net is a software extension for existing Wi-Fi access points. This software extension

 Since each device will find exactly the network it is looking for it will

-automatically connect and authenticate using the standard WPA security mechanism.
+automatically connect and authenticate using the standard Wi-Fi security mechanism.

-download firmware images for a number of popular off the shelf Wi-Fi routers.
+download a firmware images for a number of popular off the shelf Wi-Fi routers.

-When a visitor connects through your access point their traffic never touches your LAN.
+When a visitor connects through an Anyfi.net enabled access point their traffic never touches the LAN.
 Instead it

-it is sent out through your broadband connection wrapped up in a
+it is sent out through the WAN connection wrapped in a

 Wi-Fi over IP tunnel.
 In fact, you can be absolutely sure that a visitor's traffic can